J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 leaves, in April and May, followed by orange berries.
 Dark green foot-long

 leaves emerge in fall.
-Rare endemic, known only from a few sites in southwestern
+Endangered endemic, known only from a few sites in

-Crete, where it is protected.
+southwestern Crete, where it is protected.
 Zone 8.
-Likes a dry summer for dormancy.
+Likes a dry summer for

 ASCLEPIAS (as-KLEP-ee-as)